cgq-qgc/pyhelp/docs/data.rst

 - 4. :file:`input_grid.csv` for the grid and geomatics data.

-This section presents how to prepare these input data files, either manually or automatically with the tools available in PyHelp to do so from various existing sources of data.
+This section presents how to prepare these input data files, either manually or automatically with the tools that are available in PyHelp.

 Format of the weather input data
 ---------------------------------